wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Framework/React/React-Syntax-List.md

 - [React’s ⚛️ new Context API](https://parg.co/UXl): It’s way more ergonomic, it’s no longer “experimental,” and it’s now a first-class api!
 OH, AND IT USES A RENDER PROP!

+# Hooks

+- [2019-Deep dive: How do React hooks really work?](https://www.netlify.com/blog/2019/03/11/deep-dive-how-do-react-hooks-really-work/): In this article, we reintroduce closures by building a tiny clone of React Hooks.
+This will serve two purposes – to demonstrate the effective use of closures, and to show how you can build a Hooks clone in just 29 lines of readable JS.
+Finally, we arrive at how Custom Hooks naturally arise.

 # Style | 样式处理

 ## CSS